harishyvs/FlowBasedIBVS/README.md

 ### Results

+The quantitative results such as photoerror, velocities predicted in every iteration are stored in the folder : Code/flownet2-tf/src/aaaaa

-The velocities predicted, photoerror, the images as scene in the simulator are stored in output-baseline-2 output folder.
+The qualitative results : The images taken in the simulator, depth images and flo images are stored in the folder : Code/flownet2-tf/src/image_baseline_2_output

 ### Prerequisites